sumanjs/suman/README.md

 * => designed with ES6 and ES7 in mind, including async/await and generators

-* <b>Very simple but powerful dependency injection (DI/IoC) of values and dependencies</b>
+* <b>Very simple but powerful dependency injection (DI/IoC) of (network) values and dependencies</b>
-    *  used primarily for injecting values acquired asynchronously, such as DB connections and values
+    *  used primarily for injecting values acquired asynchronously, such as network connections and database values
     *  can be used to ensure that other network components are live before running tests, and the test runner will report if they are not live
     *  inspired by familiar tools such as Angular and RequireJS
-    *  load any core ("built-in") Node.js module by name :)
+    *  load any core ("built-in") Node.js module by name
-    *  completely optional, it's the developer's choice whether to incorporate DI or not
+    *  DI is optional, it's the developer's choice whether to incorporate DI or not

 * <b>Full-blown concurrency</b>